Expectation and reality don't meet in Rat Pack classic.

 Above is a publicity photo of American singer/actor/comedian Sammy Davis, Jr. with his Swedish bride, actress May Britt.
 The shot dates from today in 1960, and as you might guess, that was a very bad time for mixed couples.
 Sammy had for years been making tabloid headlines for dating white women ranging from Tinseltown icon Kim Novak to Canadian singer Joan Stuart, but when he announced plans to marry Britt, a chunk of the general public lost its collective mind.
 He faced racist banners and chants in London, received rafts of hate mail, and was confronted in Los Angeles with the bizarre spectacle of three men marching outside the Huntington Hartford Theater in nazi regalia.
 Even two admirers, John and Robert Kennedy, allegedly asked Frank Sinatra to tell Davis to delay the wedding until after the 1960 presidential election.

 Above, a Japanese poster for the original Ocean’s Eleven, with Frank Sinatra, Dean Martin, Angie Dickinson, Sammy Davis, Jr., et.al., in a tale of the ultimate Las Vegas casino heist, which is basically just a flimsy excuse for the boys to sing, joke, drink, and look cool.
-They're great at all of those, and the movie is great too.
+They're great at all of those, though the movie could be better.
 It opened in Tokyo today in 1960.

 Here’s a curious item we ran across at our favorite vintage memorabilia shop.
 It’s a Japanese promo poster for Viva Las Vegas, which… hey, wait a sec.
 Where’s Elvis?
 Where’s Ann-Margret?
 And who are these imposters?
 Well, turns out Elvis’s immortal Viva Las Vegas was not the first.
 The first film of that title starred Cyd Charisse, Dan Dailey and Agnes Moorehead, and was released in 1956.
 During its U.S. run it was known as Meet Me in Las Vegas, but for its international release the title was changed.
 Plotwise, you’ve got a flick here with a central gimmick that’s just begging to be recycled in a modern romcom.
 Get this—Dailey discovers that whenever he’s at the gambling tables he cannot lose as long as he’s holding hands with Charisse.
 If it sounds intolerably cute, well, what do you expect?
 It’s a mid-century musical.
 Actually though, the movie isn’t top notch, due mainly to some less-than-stellar acting in parts, but you do get to see Las Vegas as it was before it became the consumerist dystopia it is today, and you get cameos from Vic Damone, Sammy Davis, Jr., Debbie Reynolds, Frankie Laine, Lena Horne and others.
 Well worth a look.